jsk-NIMS/NCC-MQ-Sign/Readme.md

 - We have added a binding technique so that a signature is identified with a unique public key and message to prevent potential attacks.

-- We have updates the reference code and KAT files of MQ-Sign-SR.
+- We have updated the reference code and KAT files of MQ-Sign-SR.